nwops/puppet-repl-module/README.md

 If using with rspec-puppet, only the facts you define in your test suite will be present in the repl.

+For more information on how to use the puppet repl please refer to the [documentation](https://github.com/nwops/puppet-repl)
 ## Troubleshooting
 This module and puppet-repl gem are very new, there will be bugs.
 Please file them at [puppet-repl gem](https://github.com/nwops/puppet-repl/issues).